Spede Pasanen: Childhood and youth

 Pasanen's interests at school age included entertainment, sports, various games and inventions.
 He was the star of the Kuopio Lyceum's evening programs, played ice hockey with passion and performed chemical experiments in his home's basement.
 However, he did badly at school.
-In spring 1948 he got a report card with five 4 grades (failing grade in the Finnish school system) and stayed behind in his class after spending most of the spring by building a custom scooter from parts he had found from junk shops.
+In spring 1948 he got a report card with five 4 grades (a failing grade in the Finnish school system) and stayed behind in his class after spending most of the spring building a custom scooter from parts he had found in junk shops.
 After Pertti Pasanen had ended up in arguments with most of his teachers, his parents sent him to another school.
 In autumn 1950 Spede Pasanen moved to the Iisalmi lyceum, from where he matriculated in the Olympic spring of 1952.
 He spent the next year doing his military service and completed it with the rank of Sub-lieutenant in the anti-aircraft branch.
 In the military he also performed in the entertainment parade of the defence forces, which circulated between barracks entertaining soldiers.

 In autumn 1953 Pasanen moved to Helsinki and started his studies at the Faculty of State Politics at the University of Helsinki.
 Instead of studying, he concentrated on social life at the Nation of Savonia, where he usually acted as host and master of ceremonies at parties.
 Pasanen's student indoctrinations and initiations of new students gained fame throughout the university.
 In the university he also met Jukka Virtanen and Matti Kuusla who became important partners for him.
 Kuusla, working at Fennada-Filmi as a studio assistant got him a background role in the 1954 film Laivan kannella.
 He appeared in the film as a man at a bar.